openLCA Format converter

 History, older documentation and feedback

 The format converter is now almost 10 years released.
 Our initial hope, that releasing the converter as open source will lead to additions and improvements by others, has not really materialized yet for the tool, but this may still change.
-For the mapping lists, some additions have been recently published by JRC of the European Commission (which led to a heated debate which we document to some extent here).
+For the mapping lists, some additions have been recently published by JRC of the European Commission.

 Converter version 2 (2010)